ArunSPV/CUDAatScaleIndependentProject_ArunSPV/README.md

 ### Makefile

-Makefile contains rules for building and running the png image flip code
+Makefile contains rules for building and running the png image flip code.

+If the repository is cloned and run inside boxFilterNPP VS code workspace of CUDAatScale coursera course, nothing needs to be changed in makefile

+If the code is built and run in some other machine, dependencies for running the makefile present between lines 3 to 7 needs to be changed accordingly

 ### src